particle-iot/docs/src/content/getting-started/device-os/firmware-libraries.md

 If you're having additional issues with library migration or contribution, please feel free to post a message in the [community forums](https://community.particle.io).

+## Modifying a public library

+In some cases, you may find that a public library requires a minor modification.
+For actively maintained libraries, you can just ask the library owner, but in some cases the creator has moved on, at which point you have a few options:

+### Creating a fork

+For many library licenses, you are free to make a derivative version of the library.
+If the library is stored in Github, you can make a "fork" of the library which maintains a loose connection between the two, making it possible for you to later update your version if the original has been updated, or in some cases the original owner may want to incorporate your changes into the original build.

+One issue, however, is the namespace of Particle community libraries is flat, and you cannot upload a new version of a library created by someone else.
+In this case, the best option is to rename the library, such as by appending a number at the end, or your initials.

+You need to update the library name in library.properties as well as the directory name when you upload and publish the library.
+Also update the README with information about where you obtained the library from (and what version), and what you changed.

+### Workbench locally modified version

+In some cases, you want to modify a library but not publish the changes.
+If this is the case, see [Modifying public libraries](#modifying-public-libraries), below.
+Some library licenses, like GPLv3, may not allow using a modified version of a public library in a closed-source project.

+### Web IDE

+It is extremely difficult to use a modified version of a public library in the Web IDE. **It's recommended that you use Workbench instead.**

+If the library is very simple, you can sometimes just directly include the library .cpp and .h files in your Web IDE project, but you may need to also add dependencies, and sometimes paths can be affected, requiring more source changes.

 ## Workbench pseudo-libraries